snok/django-js-logger/README.rst

 Useful for catching Javascript errors that are not logged by Django natively and would otherwise only be logged to the client's console.

-The structure is very simple.
-The app simply has an API that receives logs from the client.
-Because of this, you likely want to avoid running this in production.
+The app works by posting all logs to an internal API; because of this, it should likely not be run in performance-sensitive production environments.

 .. image:: docs/img/chart.png
-  :width: 600
   :align: center
   :alt: Flowchart